where to stand in pickleball

 If you're playing doubles and prefer a specific side of the court; it is legal to switch sides with your partner and get to your desired spot on the court.

-This allows for you each to cover the middle of the court with your dominant hands and maximize your best shot - the forehand.
-This is called having two forehands through the middle.
+This allows you each to cover the middle of the court with your dominant hands and maximize your best shot – the forehand.
+This is called “two forehands down the middle”.

-Switching sides with your partner mid-point, so you can each stand on your preferred side of the court is an advanced on-court strategy called "stacking"...and we'll cover it in our last section below.
+Switching sides with your partner mid-point, is an advanced strategy called “stacking,” which I’ll cover in the section below.

 Advanced Strategies For Where To Stand In Pickleball - Stacking